Mathews Athanasius

-Mathews Mar Athanasius Mar Thoma XIII (25 April 1818 – 16 July 1877) was the undisputed Malankara Metropolitan of the Malankara Church from 1852 until 1865, and the Reformist claimant to the Metropolitanate from 1865 until his death in 1877.
+Mathews Mar Athanasius Mar Thoma XIII (born Mathen; 25 April 1818 – 16 July 1877) was the undisputed Malankara Metropolitan of the Malankara Church from 1852 until 1865, and the Reformist claimant to the Metropolitanate from 1865 until his death in 1877.
 As a reformist, he spent most of his reign attempting to reform and heal rifts within the church.
 However, in 1865, he was deposed by the traditionalist faction of the Malankara Church and Pulikkottil Joseph Dionysius became their leader.

 Mathews started his career in the church in childhood, and was influenced by the Church Mission Society and his uncle Abraham Malpan, a priest who instituted reforms in Maramon parish in 1840.
 When Abraham's reforms led to conflict with the reigning Malankara Metropolitan Dionysius IV, Deacon Mathews traveled to the Syriac Orthodox Patriarch, who consecrated him as Bishop Mathews Athanasius in 1841.
 After years of dispute over the church's leadership between Mathews and Dionysius, the issue was settled by the Travancore government in 1852, with Mathews being recognized as Metropolitan since he got the Royal decree from the Maharaja of Travancore.
 He worked to repair the rift in the church, but continuing unrest ultimately led to a permanent split.
-After the Synod of Mulanthurathy and the death of Athanasious the rift in Malankara Church became more visible.
+After the Synod of Mulanthurathy and the death of Athanasius, the rift in Malankara Church became more visible.
 Following the Royal Court Verdict against Metropolitan Thomas Athanasius and the reform party, the independent Malankara Mar Thoma Syrian Church was formed in 1889 as the Independent Malankara Syrian Church.

+Biography

 Early life

+Mathews Mar Athanasius was born as Mathen on 25 April 1818, the eldest son of Mariamma and Mathew "Mathunni" of the Palakunnathu family.
+He was baptised 90 days after his birth at Maramon Church.

-Pakalomattom Palakunnathu family
+Palakunnathu family

-In the 17th century, a member of the Panamkuzhy family came and settled in Kozhencherry on the banks of river Pampa.
-Later they moved to Maramon, and lived at Chackkalyil, on the other side of the river.
-The second son in that family, Mathen moved to a nearby house at Palakunnathu.
-He had six sons and a daughter.
-The daughter was married to Pavoothikunnel family and the first four sons moved to Themoottil, Neduvelil, Periyilel, and Punamadom.
-The fifth son was a hermit priest (sanyasi achen).
-As was the custom, the youngest son Mathew lived at Palakunnathu family house (this house still exists).
+In the 17th century, Kuruvilla, a member of the Panamkuzhy family, a branch of the Pakalomattom family, settled in Kozhencherry on the banks of the Pampa River.
+The family later relocated to Maramon, residing at Chackkalyil on the opposite bank of the river.

+Mathen, (not Mathews Mar Athanasius) the second son of Kuruvilla, moved to a nearby residence at Palakunnathu.
+He had six sons and one daughter.
+The daughter was married into the Pavoothikunnel family, while the first four sons established households at Themoottil, Neduvelil, Periyilel, and Punamadom respectively.
+The fifth son became a celibate hermit priest (Palakunnathu Thomas Malpan), and the youngest son, and Mathew (father of Mathunni), continued to reside at the ancestral Palakunnathu family house, which still exists.

-Being members of the ancient Malankara Church, many leaders were born in this family.
-Leader of the reformation in Malankara Church, Abraham Malpan, Mathews Mar Athanasius Metropolitan (Thoma XIII); Thomas Mar Athanasius Metropolitan (Thoma XIV); Titus I Mar Thoma Metropolitan (Thoma XV); Titus II Mar Thoma Metropolitan (Thoma XVI); Dr. Joseph Mar Thoma Metropolitan (Thoma XXI), were also from this family.
+As members of the ancient Malankara Church, the Palakunnathu family produced several prominent ecclesiastical leaders.
+Notable figures from the family include Mar Athanasius's father's brother Abraham Malpan and his sons Thomas Mar Athanasius and Titus I Mar Thoma.

+Mar Athanasius's nephew Titus II Mar Thoma, and relative Joseph Mar Thoma, among others.